-Several observations seem necessary to understand the purpose for including the genealogy of Jacob at this point in the Holy Book of Genesis.
+Several observations seem necessary to understand the purpose for including the genealogy of Jacob at this point in the book of Genesis.
 First, in later genealogical lists slight differences appear, but this is only to be expected and does not in any way affect the reliability of the accounts.
-Second, byand-large, women are not included in this list.
+Second, by-and-large, women are not included in this list.
 This is not because they are unimportant, but because it does not fit the purpose of the listing.
 Third, the expression "the sons of Israel" (verse 8) must be taken in the broader sense of "the descendants of Israel," for more than his sons are named, and thus some of those named may not have been born at the time Jacob and his descendants went down to Egypt.
-Fourth, all those named in the Holy Book of Numbers 26 as heads of tribes or families are found in this listing of descendants in the Holy Book of Genesis 46.
+Fourth, all those named in Numbers 26 as heads of tribes or families are found in this listing of descendants in Genesis 46.
 The explanation for all of these observations is rather simple: Moses here intended not to name every person who went into Egypt, but every leader of family or clan who would come forth from Egypt.
 It was vitally important for those who came forth from Egypt to know their "roots" since the land would be divided according to tribes.
-In addition to this, tasks were assigned and tribal and family divisions administrated the nation.
+In addition to this, tasks were assigned and the nation was administrated by tribal and family divisions.
 The purpose of Moses in this genealogy, therefore, is selective.
 It does not intend to name every person coming out of Canaan, but to name those who will become tribe and family heads.
 Thus there is a genealogical continuity throughout the entire sojourn in Egypt.